Documents & Organization

 Keep things shipshape with groups.
-Groups keep common objects contained and one selection away, but each item still completely accessible with another click.
+Groups can keep common objects contained and one selection away, but each item still completely accessible with another click or tap.

 Your document might not be just one page.
 Or version.
 Use Canvases as different pages to draw different things on, or as pages to draw different versions of things.